red-hat-storage/ocs-training/ocp4ocs4/device-fail-replace.md

     rook-ceph-osd-1-85d99fb95f-2svc7                                  1/1     Running               0          24h   10.128.2.24   compute-0   <none>           <none>
     rook-ceph-osd-2-6c66cdb977-jp542                                  1/1     Running               0          24h   10.130.0.18   compute-1   <none>           <none>
     ```

-2. In this example, `rook-ceph-osd-0-6d77d6c7c6-m8xj6` needs to be replaced and `compute-2` is the OCP node on which the OSD is scheduled.
-If the OSD to be replaced is healthy, the status of the pod will be Running.
+2. The OSD deployment needs to be scaled down so the OSD pod will be deleted or terminated.

     ```
     osd_id_to_remove=0